 Las Olas Boulevard

-Fort Lauderdale is known for being a mecca for shoppers, and Las Olas Boulevard is ground zero for fantastic shopping in town.
-Connecting downtown Fort Lauderdale with State Road A1A and the Atlantic Ocean, Las Olas Boulevard is a shopper’s delight!
+Fort Lauderdale is known as a mecca for shoppers, and Las Olas Boulevard is ground zero for fantastic shopping in town.
+This major entertainment district connects downtown Fort Lauderdale with State Road A1A and the Atlantic Ocean, and is a shopper’s delight!
 Explore the many shops, boutiques, and art galleries along the boulevard.
-Take in the high end designer stores, then stop for a drink and a bite to eat at one of the many outdoor dining establishments that line the boulevard.
+Take in the high=end designer stores, then stop for a drink and a bite to eat at one of the many outdoor dining establishments that line the boulevard.
+Las Olas Boulevard is also home to the Museum of Discovery and Science, where you can catch a number of different IMAX movies on the big screen.

 Shop ‘til you drop at this humongous mall!
 Located about 15 miles west of Fort Lauderdale, Sawgrass Mills is the largest outlet mall in the United States.
 Make sure you wear your walking shoes because this place is massive.
 Sawgrass Mills is an enclosed, air-conditioned shopping center that houses over 350 stores.
 From budget basics like Target to luxury stores like Jimmy Choo, you’ll find it all here at Sawgrass Mills.